Laura Fuentes

 How to Make Peach Overnight Oats

-In a small saucepan, cook the peaches with cinnamon over medium heat until the fruit begins to break down.
-Stir in the maple syrup and vanilla extract and remove from heat.
+1. Sauté the peaches with cinnamon in a saucepan until the fruit begins to break down.
+Stir in the maple syrup and vanilla extract.

 More Overnight Oats Recipes